 1. For 1, 2 and 3, the compulsory exercises are described in the FEI Guidelines.
 2. All vaulters performing on the same horse enter the arena together.
-No one else, other than the lunger (and a bunker and leader for the horse in BEV classes), may enter the arena.
+No one else, other than the lunger (and a bunker and leader for the horse in BEV classes), may enter the arena (except in BEV classes - WWW, TWW, CAW, W/C, Pre Novice, Novice and Para).
 All Vaulters must follow one another without waiting for the bell, in the order they are in the programme.
 3. Where multiple vaulters are competing in the same class on the same horse, the lunger can request for vaulters to be split up to minimize the impact on the horse.
 This should be requested when final entries are submitted.
 If possible, this separation should be given a suitable break as per the Rules, of three horses or four vaulters.
 4. No Time Limit in the Compulsory Test for Individuals.
 5. The mount in the Compulsory Test is not scored in BEV Classes.
 Assisted mounts are encouraged (and mandatory at PN and below) and will not be scored.
 Deductions will be made from the basic seat score for: - 1) Taking more than four strides to begin basic seat after leaving the ground.
 This is to ensure the welfare of the horse. - 2) Mounting with poor technique that adversely affects the horse. - 3) Not mounting in the prescribed pace (trot or canter in Novice).